-Laurie FreeloveCountry of origin:U.S. Type of music generally:evocative/eclectic alternative pop/folk Status:Most recent recording, Songs From The Nineline, a live compilation, 1996.
-A new album, The Invisible Invisible is in the works and is available as a demo.
-See also:A Laurie Freelove Page.
-Comparisons:Her voice has rough qualities like Marianne Faithfull's or Toni Childs'.
+![]() Laurie FreeloveCountry of origin:U.S. Type of music generally:evocative/eclectic alternative pop/folk Status:Most recent recording, Songs From The Nineline (live, 1996).
+Another album, The Invisible Invisible is available as a demo, as is later work.
+See also:Harmony Ridge's page for Laurie Freelove Comparisons:Her voice has rough qualities like Marianne Faithfull's or Toni Childs'.
 Musically she's hard to pinpoint.
 (Neile) Covers/own material:Own, occasional covers General comments:She's a great songwriter and has a lovely, unusual, expressive, and challenging voice.
 (Neile) Recommended first album:Either Songs From The Nineline or Smells Like Truth.
 (Neile) Recordings:

 DISCLAIMER: Comments and reviews in the Ectophiles' Guide are excerpted from the ecto mailing list or volunteered by members of the list.
 They are the opinions of music enthusiasts, not professional music critics.